 Rear-End Crashes with a Semi-Truck in Chicago

 What are the odds?
 According to the 2020 Illinois Crash Facts and Statistics released by the Illinois Department of Transportation, there were 9,296 crashes involving tractor-trailers.
 This number of fatalities increased by 2.6% from 2019.
-With such a disturbing statistic, you need a truck accident attorney who can handle the claims process for you.
+With such a disturbing statistic, you need a truck accident attorney to handle your claims process.
 Contact Malman Law today to schedule your confidential consultation.

-All truck drivers have to follow the hours-of-operation (HOS) regulations put in place by the Federal Motor Carrier Safety Administration (FMCSA), which is overseen by the U.S. Department of Transportation.
+All truck drivers must follow the hours-of-operation (HOS) regulations established by the Federal Motor Carrier Safety Administration (FMCSA), which the U.S. Department of Transportation oversees.

-The FMCSA requires all commercial truck drivers to fill out log books after every shift.
-By tracking their hours, drivers are documenting when they are off-duty, on-duty but not driving, when they are driving, and when they are sleeping (referred to as the “sleeper berth” in the log book).
+The FMCSA requires all commercial truck drivers to complete log books after every shift.
+By tracking their hours, drivers are documenting when they are off-duty, on-duty but not driving when they are driving, and when they are sleeping (referred to as the “sleeper berth” in the log book).
 “On-duty” time would include any secondary jobs, which would count against the driver’s time to rest.

 The FMCSA is trying to keep fatigued drivers off the road in their efforts to mitigate accidents.
 Although accidents are less likely to happen with well-rested drivers, the lost time often results in drivers speeding to their destinations.